 of Human Genetics in 1999, but a test for P39 was not then available.
 Figure 1 in the Karafet study

 is helpful because it shows where the samples were taken.

-In the Haplogroup C project, samples are available from men listing origins in eastern Canada, with
+In the Haplogroup C project, samples are available from men listing origins in areas of Canada, with

 the exception of one man with Virginia ancestry.
 This is the first evidence of P39 in Canada and

 Virginia.
-The Indians of western Canada have not been sampled for this.
+The Native Americans of western Canada have not been sampled for this.